 When can you park on a single yellow line

 Most single yellow lines have part time parking restrictions.
 Those that do have a sign, or time plate close to the lines detailing what times it is prohibited to park there.
 An example of the yellow time plate can be seen on the image o the right.

 The circular blue and red no waiting sign is contained within the plate along with the hours that the lines are in force.
 If no days of the week are displayed, it means the line restrictions are in force during the times shown, 7 days per week.

-Using the image to the right as an example, it is permissible to park on the yellow line from 6.30pm through to 8am Monday to Saturday and all day Sunday.
+Using the image to the left as an example, it is permissible to park on the yellow line from 6.30pm through to 8am Monday to Saturday and all day Sunday.
 If a time plate is not on display, you can assume restrictions apply 24 hours per day, 365 days per year.